Operational Alignment · Nonprofits

 "Working with Karen changed what our team thought was possible.
 She brought clarity to our operations, focus to our people - and did it all in a way that felt genuinely human.
 When we asked our leadership team how they felt, the response was unanimous: if it's not Karen, we don't want it."

-Gabrielle Thompson, Executive Director
+Gabrielle Thompson, CEO

 Reclaim: Dignity + Hope + Life